Accused (2010 TV series)

 Accused is a British television anthology series created by Jimmy McGovern.
-The drama series first aired on 15 November 2010 on BBC One and has run for two series.
+The drama series first aired on 15 November 2010 on BBC One and ran for two series.
 Each episode follows a different character as they await their verdict in court, and tells the story behind how they find themselves accused.
-The series has featured actors and actresses such as Christopher Eccleston, Benjamin Smith, Juliet Stevenson, Andy Serkis, Marc Warren, Naomie Harris, Sean Bean and Anne-Marie Duff as the accused in each episode.
+The series featured actors and actresses such as Christopher Eccleston, Benjamin Smith, Juliet Stevenson, Andy Serkis, Marc Warren, Naomie Harris, Sean Bean and Anne-Marie Duff as the accused in each episode.

 The series follows previous drama series by McGovern, including anthology series The Street and Moving On.
 After the cancellation of The Street in 2009 by Granada Television, McGovern formed RSJ Films to produce independent drama programmes and subsequently devised the Accused anthology series.
 Accused was written by McGovern, Danny Brocklehurst and Alice Nutter and was filmed in Manchester.
 In 2011 it won an International Emmy for best drama series.

 Production

-Series One
+Series one

 The series was commissioned by Jay Hunt and Ben Stephenson, controllers of BBC One and Drama Commissioning respectively, and announced in May 2010.
 Each episode revolves around a different character as they make their way to the dock in court to hear whether they've been found guilty of a crime.
 As they walk, the events that led up to them being accused of the crime play out and leave the viewers questioning whether each of the people are really guilty or not.
 McGovern said of the series:

 McGovern was the lead writer for the series, with co-writers Alice Nutter, Danny Brocklehurst and Esther Wilson for episodes three, four and five respectively.
 The series was directed by David Blair (episodes 1, 2, 5 and 6) and Richard Laxton (episodes 3 and 4), and produced by RSJ Films, a company founded by Jimmy McGovern, Sita Williams and Roxy Spencer.
 RSJ Films is also known for making the award-winning BBC series The Street.
 Filming for the series took place around Manchester between May and August 2010.

 A number of the cast were announced along with the series: Christopher Eccleston and Pooky Quesnel feature in "Willy's Story"; and Mackenzie Crook, Robert Pugh, Benjamin Smith and Ben Batt feature in "The Soldier Story" (changed to "Frankie's Story").
 It was announced in June 2010 that Juliet Stevenson and Peter Capaldi had been cast to star in "Helen's Story", and Andy Serkis would be in "Liam's Story".
 In July 2010, Naomie Harris was cast in "Alison's Story", and in August Marc Warren was cast in "Kenny's Story".